Spinach Salad with Bacon and Feta

 When I made the salad for a dinner with my niece, her husband, and a friend we used just one strip of pre-cooked bacon per serving, but of course you can use more bacon if you prefer!
 If you use extra bacon this a great low-carb or Keto salad.
 Whether you use a little or a lot of bacon, this salad will be delicious.

 I’d love this Spinach Salad with Bacon and Feta as a side dish salad for dinner, but I also love the idea of a big salad with leafy greens for lunch, and the combination of bacon and Feta is really a winner for my tastebuds.
-It’s Spring when you’re probably starting to think about eating more salads, so I’m reminding you of this favorite salad of mine; enjoy!
+And I think this is also special enough for a side dish salad for holiday meal; enjoy!

-How to Make Low-Carb Spinach Salad with Bacon and Feta:
+How to Make Spinach Salad with Bacon and Feta:

 (Scroll down for complete printable recipe including nutritional information.)